 ANXIETY OR STRESS:

 Anxiety or stress is caused by alterations in the levels of hormones and vice versa.
 The fluctuations in levels of hormones give rise to stress and anxious behavior.
 An anxious or stress minded gets involved in over-thinking, and due to this, their mental health starts to deteriorate.
 With the problems of mental health, changes in physical aspects of the body begin taking place too.
-Stress or anxiety alter the rate of hormones and slow down the processes of the body.
+Stress or anxiety alters the rate of hormones and slows down the processes of the body.
 This leads to gaining weight.

 Women need to be extra cautious during their days of menstruation.
 They need to take a specific measure to have regulated blood-flow.
 The days of menstruation are tough and should be dealt with precautions.
 Many women also develop low blood pressure and start fainting during periods too.
 Some precautionary measures taken during these days minimize the amount of pain and provide comfort to the body again.

 Do check out our blog: Hormone balancing foods for women

 The measures required to be taken during periods are as follows:

 - Increase in water intake

 - Regular movement by the body

 - Avoiding food that gives rise to acidity